ovh/ovhai-python-sdk/README.md

 The `ovhai` library is a Python client that allows developers to easily use the OVHcloud AI API.
 With this SDK, you can run, manage, automate your notebooks, training and deployments in the cloud using OVHcloud's AI products (AI Notebooks, AI Training, AI Deploy).

+## ⚠️ Alpha Warning ⚠️

+This package is currently in the alpha phase of development.
+The APIs and functionality of the package may not be fully tested.

 ## Installation
 To install the SDK, run the following command: